ufocoder/javascript.interview/README.md

 ```

 ### Question 4: Write `nextID` function that will generate ID incrementally after each calling
-There's an exmpale of function output:
+There's an example of function output:
 ```
 nextID(); // output: 1
 nextID(); // output: 2